H-CLindner/AOSD-FinalAssignment/README.md

 # AOSD-FinalAssignment
 Final Assignment for the university course Analysis of Spatio-Temporal data at the university of Münster in the winter term 2017/2018

-The topic of this final Assignment is the climate change in Texas, USA
+The topic of this final assignment is the climate change in Texas, USA

 # Manifestation of the climate change in Texas over the past 70 years